Revealing the administrative process of data sharing: LLM-assisted topic modelling of COVID-19 Immunity Task Force Databank operations

 [57] Zachary Batist is a Postdoctoral Researcher in the Department of Epidemiology, Biostatistics and Occupational Health at McGill University’s School of Population and Global Health.
 His research focuses on the governance and organizational dimensions of health research data sharing.

-[46] Melissa Ouellet is a Research Associate in the Department of Epidemiology, Biostatistics and Occupational Health at McGill University.
+[58] Melissa Ouellet is a Research Associate in the McGill Clinical & Health Informatics Research Group of the Department of Epidemiology, Biostatistics and Occupational Health at McGill University.

 [60] Tanya Murphy is